Zenchiyu/deep-learning-implementations/score-based-generative-modelling/README.md

 I've reimplemented a Denoising Diffusion Probabilistic Model (DDPM) based on the "[Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239)" paper by Ho et al (2020).
 I use a network similar to `NoiseConditionalScoreNetwork` to predict the noise.
 I condition the model on a scaled version of the time instead of noise (the scaling matters a lot, w/o => cannot sample).

+We trained our model with 1000 epochs (about 12-13 min of training).
+We display generated samples in red and real samples in blue.
+We also show a partial trajectory by the reverse diffusion process (ignoring the first 250 steps).

 - First test case: A standard normal distribution split in two

 | <img src="https://github.com/Zenchiyu/deep-learning-implementations/assets/49496107/0aafe0b0-3468-4c98-9c2e-b3c919fe3ead" width=300>